Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Conclusions

 \section{Conclusions}

-In this work, we developed an automated stroke rehabilitation assessment system using wearable sensing and machine learning techniques.
-We collected accelerometer data using wrist-worn sensors, based on which we built models for CAHAI score prediction, which can provide objective and continuous rehabilitation assessment.
-To map the long time-series (i.e., 3-day accelerometer data) to the CAHAI score, we proposed a pipeline which performed data cleaning, feature design, to predictive model development.
-Specifically, we proposed two compact features which can well capture the rehabilitation characteristics while suppressing the irrelevant daily activities, which is crucial on analysing the data collected in free-living environments.
-We further employed LMGP, which can make the model adaptive to different subjects and different time slots (across different weeks).
-Comprehensive experiments were conducted on both acute/chronic patients, and very promising results were achieved, especially on the chronic patient group.
-We also studied different feature subsets on modelling the fixed-effects part in LMGP, and experiments suggested the errors can be further reduced for the challenging acute patient population.
+In this work, we \xic{develop} an automated stroke rehabilitation assessment system using wearable sensing and machine learning techniques.
+We \xic{collect} accelerometer data using wrist-worn sensors, based on which we \xic{build} models for CAHAI score prediction, which can provide objective and continuous rehabilitation assessment.
+To map the long time-series (i.e., 3-day accelerometer data) to the CAHAI score, we \xic{propose} a pipeline which \xic{can perform from} data cleaning, feature design, to predictive model development.
+Specifically, we \xic{propose} two compact features which can well capture the rehabilitation characteristics while suppressing the irrelevant daily activities, which is crucial on analysing the data collected in free-living environments.
+We further \xic{use} LMGP, which can make the model adaptive to different subjects and different time slots (across different weeks).
+Comprehensive experiments \xic{are} conducted on both acute/chronic patients, and very promising results \xic{are} achieved, especially on the chronic patient group.
+We also \xic{study} different feature subsets on modelling the fixed-effects part in LMGP, and experiments \xic{suggest} the errors can be further reduced for the challenging acute patient population.

+Due to irrelevant daily activities and strong heterogeneity among subjects, it is very challenging for researchers in mathematics, computing sciences and other areas to deal with free-living data.
+It is also crucial to develop models which have good mathematical properties and have physical explanation particularly in medical research.
+Hopefully, the ideas of the new features and the models discussed in this paper can provide some hints on addressing similar problems in health research.